War in Ukraine. Weekly digest of the key events

 The main news as of June 13, 2022

-- There have been no major changes on the front line over the last week — the Donbas region continues to face the fiercest fighting.
+- There have been no major changes on the front line over the last week — the Donbas oblast continues to face the fiercest fighting.
 Everything may change with the arrival of heavy weapons for Ukraine from the allies.
 In that case, Ukrainian army will switch to a counterattack.
 Now it has only managed to deter the enemy, but without much progress in its own advance.

 - Russians continue the battle for Sievierodonetsk.
 Previous predictions that the city would be captured by June 10, the day of Russia, have not come true: Ukrainian troops have managed to hold back the enemy.
 But they pay the high price: according to Ukrainian officials, up to 200 Ukrainian soldiers die daily.